wearearima/big-data-platform/data-project/README.md

 We will download the data from its Amazon bucket and send it to our Postgres instance.

 The workflow `download-weather-data.yaml` can be run with parameters, to indicate which decade span one wishes to download.
 For instance, the following command will download all the files for the years [1750, 1751, 1752, ..., 1778, 1779] if they are present.
+This workflow will also download information about the stations where the weather observations are registered.

 ```
 argo submit -n argo --watch download-weather-data.yaml -p start-decade=175 -p end-decade=177
 ```

-This workflow will also download information about the stations where the weather observations are registered.
+It is an example of a workflow organized as a DAG that uses input parameters, parallelism and passes artifacts from one step to the next.
+It shows how to configure each step with the script that needs to run, without the need to create an image.

+Argo Workflows provides a good set of examples to showcase most of its features [here](https://github.com/argoproj/argo-workflows/tree/master/examples).

 **Falta:**
-- Enviar datos al data lake también?
-- Borrar carpeta de minio
+- Borrar carpeta de minio? se borrará automáticamente después de un tiempo?
+Mirar

 ## Accessing the data through the Trino CLI